rosensilva/ballerina-samples/ballerina-api-sample/README.md

 Guide also explains the development and deployment workflow of a standard Ballerina Service in-detail.

 ## What you will develop
-You’ll build a `Phone Book` service that will accept,
+You’ll build a `Phone Book` service that can save new numbers, view existing numbers, change existing numbers and delete existing numebrs.
+The following RESTful API methods are will allow you to use `phonebook` application.

 ##### HTTP GET requests at (view telephone numbers):
 ```